 Such stories and encounters are met on journeys that belong as much to the traveled as it does to the traveler.
 The recent surge in backpacking youth in India and the ongoing flow of foreign backpackers traveling for their love of mystical India, is helping expand the country’s heritage beyond its palaces and forts and taking it to remote households and farm stays where the colorful diversity India lives.
 If for the reader traveling is about exploring further landscapes and in doing so enriching the inner soul then staying in homestays working on farms, singing community harvest songs is the way to go about it.
 To fall in love, smile, laugh and be open every moment on your journey is how traveling can change the traveler forever.

-Ladakh provides all these bove spaces and experiences to a backpacker.
+Ladakh tour package provides all these bove spaces and experiences to a backpacker.
 With hostels, homestays and camping sites almost every village and valley makes backpacking in Ladakh a wonder that many desire but only a few dare to.
 I met walkers, bikers, healers, musicians, and accountants volunteering in remote village schools.
 Teaching English to little monks in a monastery or engaged in farm projects and living with the locals.
 They all had a Ladakhi name and a story to tell.